Pregnant Kenya Moore Exercises Amid ‘RHOA’ Demotion Reports

 This is the first photo Kenya posted that spotlighted her baby bump.
 Many on social media are still skeptical that she’s really pregnant.

-There are multiple reports that Moore was fired from the Real Housewives of Atlanta after a disastrous season 10, during which she refused to allow her new husband to be filmed, as Ebony reported.
+There are multiple reports that Moore was fired from the Real Housewives of Atlanta after a disastrous Season 10, during which she refused to allow her new husband to be filmed, as Ebony reported.

 At the Season 10 RHOA reunion special, Bravo executive Andy Cohen said Kenya’s husband told producers that he does not like the reality TV show because he believes it portrays black women in a negative light.